HaploConduct/HaploConduct/README.md

 ### POLYTE: POLYploid genome fitTEr

 POLYTE is a method for reconstructing haplotigs for diploid and polyploid genomes.
-The principles of SAVAGE have been adjusted to a low-covereage setting, where the ploidy of the organism is known.
+The principles of SAVAGE have been adjusted to a low-coverage setting, where the ploidy of the organism is known.
 POLYTE follows an iterative scheme where in each iteration reads or contigs are joined, based on their interplay in terms of an underlying haplotype-aware overlap graph.
 Along the iterations,